About our Community

 Jefferson City, Missouri

 "Jeff City", as it is called locally, is located 25 miles to the southwest of Fulton, and makes for an easy commute for many of the hospital's staff.
-It is the State Capitol, as well as the home of Lincoln University, a private university with an enrollment of about 3400 graduate and undergraduate students.
+It is the State Capitol, as well as the home of Lincoln University, a public university with an enrollment of about 3400 graduate and undergraduate students.
 Nursing students from Lincoln routinely spend a few weeks each year engaged in practica at Fulton State Hospital.
 Jefferson City's Chamber of Commerce website is located at: http://www.jcchamber.org/

 Columbia, located 30 miles northwest from Fulton, is Mid-Missouri's largest city.
 It has a population of 80,000 residents, not including the approximately 23,000 students who attend the University of Missouri's main campus there.
 The Psychology Department at FSH has strong ties to both the Clinical and the Counseling Psychology Departments at the University, as well as to the Department of Psychiatry in the School of Medicine.
 A number of our research projects are done in collaboration with individuals from these departments.